Problem gambling: Motivational interviewing

 Motivational interviewing is one of the treatments of compulsive gambling.
 The motivational interviewer's basic goal is promoting readiness to change through thinking and resolving mixed feelings.
 Avoiding aggressive confrontation, argument, labeling, blaming, and direct persuasion, the interviewer supplies empathy and advice to compulsive gamblers who define their own goal.
 The focus is on promoting freedom of choice and encouraging confidence in the ability to change.

 Peer support

 A growing method of treatment is peer support.
 With the advancement of online gambling, many gamblers experiencing issues use various online peer-support groups to aid their recovery.
 This protects their anonymity while allowing them to attempt recovery on their own, often without having to disclose their issues to loved ones.

 Self-help

 Research into self-help for problem gamblers has shown benefits.
 A study by Wendy Slutske of the University of Missouri concluded one-third of pathological gamblers overcome it by natural recovery.

-Anti-addiction drugs
+Pharmaceutical treatments

+Numerous pharmaceutical approaches to treating gambling addiction have been suggested including antidepressants, atypical antipsychotic agents, mood stabilizers, and opioid antagonists, however the best approach for treatment, treatment regime including dosage and timing is not clear.
+There is some evidence to suggest that opioid antagonists, for example, naltrexone or nalmefene, and atypical antipsychotics such as olanzapine, may help reduce the severity of gambling symptoms in the short-term, however it is not clear if these medications are effective at improving other psychological symptoms associated with this disorder or for longer term symptom relief from problem gambling.
+The evidence suggesting the effectiveness of mood stabilizers is not clear.

+A series of anti-depressant studies were conducted to determine their efficacy in treating problematic gambling.
+These studies produced three critical findings: